Math games for the Holidays

 Recommended levels: Grades 1 and 2, and grades 5 and 6

-At Buzzmath, our goal is to make math interactive, playful and enjoyable so that your students or children can have fun while learning.
-We believe that it’s possible to achieve this goal by transforming the time spent learning math into time spent playing games.
+At Netmath, our goal is to make math interactive, playful and enjoyable so that your students or children can have fun while learning.
+We believe that it’s possible to achieve this goal by transforming the time spent learning math into time spent playing math games.

 We know that as teachers or parents, you’re often on the lookout for math games to do with your students or children, in the classroom or at home, so that they can practise the math concepts they learn during the school year.

-That’s why the Buzzmath team decided to offer you two activities to print for the Holiday period: one for students in grades 1 and 2 and the other for those in grades 5 and 6.
+That’s why the Netmath team decided to offer you two math games to print for the Holiday period: one for students in grades 1 and 2 and the other for those in grades 5 and 6.
 We have prepared a Candy Hunt, a game that combines math with the fun of learning!